everdark/lol/README.md

 The image of logstash installation.
 The image will be auto built by `docker-compose up -d`.

-The logstash container uses file input to insert data from file dumped by `crawler` in `/mnt/data/logstash`, to `elastic` container where the actuall index data will be stored at `/mnt/data/elasticsearch`.
+The logstash container uses file input to insert data from files dumped by `crawler` in `/mnt/data/logstash`, to `elastic` container where the actuall index data will be stored at `/mnt/data/elasticsearch`.
 You can adjust the behavior of logstash by editing the file under `logstash/config`.

-When there is no index predefined (the ground-zero case) at `elastic`, the `logstash` image is also responsible to create one.
+When there is no index pre-defined (the ground-zero case) at `elastic`, the `logstash` image is also responsible to create one.
 See `/logstash/entrypoint_create_index.sh` for more details.